diconium/kebab-krafter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report and help improving this project
+about: Create a Bug Report and help improving Kebab Krafter.
-title: 'Network Generator Bug Report'
+title: '[BUG] Kebab Krafter Bug Report'
 labels: 'bug'
 ---

-**Describe the bug**
+**Describe the Bug**

 Describe the bug in a clear and concise way.
 Add screenshots if available.

-**Reproduce steps**
+**Steps to reproduce the Bug**

-Describe all steps to reproduce the behavior:
+Describe all required steps to reproduce the buggy behavior:
 1. Go to '...'
-2. Click on '....'
+2. Tap on '....'
 3. Scroll down to '....'
 4. See error